openwisp/docker-openwisp/docs/user/kubernetes.rst

    uploaded files and user database.
 3. Create your cluster (Minimum 4 instances of g1-small are required for the deployment)
-4. You will need “Compute Engine API - Backend services” to be atleast 7 for this deployment, please request more quota if required.
+4. You will need “Compute Engine API - Backend services” to be at least 7 for this deployment, please request more quota if required.
 (By default backend quota is 5)
 5. Create GoogleCloud OpenWISP kubernetes requirements: ``kubectl create